- NHS Medical & Dental: Junior Clinical Fellow

 - Denmark Hill

-Applications are invited to work in the Department of Haematological Medicine at King’s College Hospital, for a minimum period of 6 months (7 posts at Denmark Hill site, and 1 post at Princess Royal site).
+Applications are invited to work in the Department of Haematological Medicine at King’s College Hospital, for a minimum period of 6 to 12 months.
 This is an exciting opportunity to join a centre of excellence specialising in haemato-oncology, bone marrow transplantation, red cell disorders, coagulation and transfusion medicine.
 Our integrated haemato-oncology and transplant service has 4 dedicated wards treating all forms of haematological malignancy as well as marrow failure disorders.
 It carries out all forms of autologous and allogeneic transplantation and has an active cell and gene therapy program.
 The Department looks after approximately 1200 adults and children with Sickle Cell disease.
 King’s is an NHS Exemplar Centre for prevention and management of venous thromboembolism (VTE), and has a large multi-disciplinary Anticoagulation and Clinical Thrombosis Team.

 The Haematology medical team comprises 30 Consultant Haematologists, 1 Clinical Lecturer, 14 Specialist Registrars, 5 Senior Clinical Fellows and 11 SHOs.